 What kind of jobs are available in a startup?

-- Developers: since the majority of startups are tech-driven, developers are one of the most researched roles.
+• Developers: since the majority of startups are tech-driven, developers are one of the most researched roles.
 They create the products from scratch and they are responsible for any changes or further improvements needed.
-Don’t get confused: engineers, front-end developers, back-end developers and full-stack developers are all developers, possessing their own set of skills needed to fulfill their specific tasks.
+Keep in mind: engineers, front-end developers, back-end developers, and full-stack developers are all developers.
+They possess their own set of skills needed to fulfill their specific tasks.

-- Business developers: they are in charge of fully understanding the product, therefore also being able to sell it to customers.
-Being convincing and trustworthy is very important since business developers present added value compared to that of the competitors.
+• Business developers: they are in charge of fully understanding the product, therefore also being able to sell it to customers.
+Being convincing and trustworthy is very important since business developers present added value compared to that competitors.

-- Customer success managers: the customer is what matters the most.
-In order to have a customer-centric approach, the client needs to be heard and their feedback needs to be evaluated and translated into changes in the product: and that’s exactly the main task of a customer success manager.
+• Customer success managers: the customer is what matters the most.
+In order to have a customer-centric approach, clients need to be heard and their feedback needs to be evaluated and translated into changes in the product: this is a key feature for a customer success manager.

 Cool right?
 If that sounds like the dynamic environment you’d like to be part of, just check out our job board and get the perfect job for you!